Westlake-AI/Awesome-Mixup/README.md

 ## Acknowledgement

-This repository is built using the [timm](https://github.com/rwightman/pytorch-image-models) library, [DeiT](https://github.com/facebookresearch/deit) and [ConvNeXt](https://github.com/facebookresearch/ConvNeXt) repositories.
+This repository is built using the [OpenMixup](https://github.com/Westlake-AI/openmixup) library and [Awesome README](https://github.com/matiassingers/awesome-readme) repository.

 ## Related Project